arocegue/dataAnalyticsBootcamp/HW10/README.md

 # About
-- This assigmnet demonstrates the usage of sqlalchemy and flask along with API routing.
+- This assignment demonstrates the usage of sqlalchemy and flask in python along with API routing.
 - We can extract information between stations regarding recorded daily temperature or precipitation.

 # Instructions